Custom labels are a way for you to further optimize your Shopping campaigns to get the most out of them.

 By doing this, we are assigning Custom label 0 a value from the existing feed – in this case product title.
-After this, you can go to the Google AdWords interface and subdivide by Custom label 0 – and just like that you have your product names in the view instead of for example Item ID.
+After this, you can go to the Google Ads interface and subdivide by Custom label 0 – and just like that you have your product names in the view instead of for example Item ID.

 Limitations: Be aware that there is a limitation to custom labels and you can only have 1.000 unique values – so this should work just fine in accounts with less than 1000 products.